rse/huds-hud-training/README.md

     banner) and <kbd>q</kbd> (toggle Q&A banner)
     in the interaction window.

+3.  **Programmatically Control HUD**:<br/>
-3. Now you can also remotely trigger the events from any shell with the help of [curl(1)](https://curl.haxx.se/):
+    Now you can also programmatically control the HUD by remotely triggering the events from any shell with the help of the [curl(1)](https://curl.haxx.se/) utility:

     ```sh
 	curl -D- http://training:training@127.0.0.1:9999/training/event/progress.event=prev